-Opting for coffee alternatives over lattes might seem like a laugh, but you’ll never know until you try!
+Opting for something other than your hazelnut oat latte might seem like a laugh, but you’ll never know until you try!

-If you’re a student struggling to make it through finals week, or simply trying to get through a brutal chem exam, you may need some extra help when it comes to studying, grinding through the night, and getting to class on time.
+If you’re struggling to make it through finals week, or simply trying to get through a brutal chem exam, you may need an energy boost when it comes to studying, grinding through the night, and getting to class on time.

 This is where coffee may be your savior.
-Coffee is the true gift for the sleep-deprived, and honestly can seem like your only option sometimes .
-If you’re anything like me, you can’t imagine starting your morning without that (necessary) kick of energy.
+Coffee is the true gift for the sleep-deprived, and honestly can seem like the only option sometimes .
+If you’re anything like me, you can’t imagine starting your morning without that (…necessary…) kick of energy.

 You can take it black, iced, extra strong—drip, latte, cappuccino, americano, espresso.
 You can get it from your local deli, your favorite chain, or you can save a few and make it at home.
 At the end of the day, there’s no escaping the simple fact: coffee is everywhere.

-In fact, studies show that coffee is the most commonly used drug globally.
-Considering the fast-paced society we live in and the effects of coffee, this isn’t a surprise.
-And it’s understandable—not only are many of us normalized to stress and exhaustion, but we may be entirely overwhelmed by the continual spread of Covid-19.
+In fact, studies show that, globally, coffee is the most commonly used drug.
+Considering the fast-paced society we live in and how coffee seems to mitigate fatigue, this isn’t a surprise.
+And it’s understandable—not only are many of us used to stress and exhaustion, but we may be entirely overwhelmed by the current pandemic situation.

 For instance, insomnia, restlessness, and anxiety are just a few.
 If you’re a chronic coffee-drinker and have noticed that your dependency is starting to get a wee bit out of hand, it might be time to consider alternatives.
-Lucky for you, these alternatives offer plenty of benefits which you may find are just as satisfying as your morning cup of coffee.
+Lucky for you, these alternatives offer plenty of benefits which you may find are just as satisfying as coffee.